When it comes to selecting a cloud storage service, we’ve got good news and bad.

 This type of cloud storage service allows your company data to be reached online by any and all authorized users without the stringent – and occasionally limiting – equipment, maintenance, management, and price point of other, more private integrations.
 While some may be wary about the security of a public cloud solution, never fear; those who opt for public cloud enjoy fewer administrative hoops, speedy fast deployment, and the assurance knowing that all of your information is in the hands of the experts.

-In contrast, a dedicated cloud (also known as a private cloud) is a computing system specifically designed for and devoted to your business.
+In contrast, a private cloud (also known as a dedicated cloud) is a computing system specifically designed for and devoted to your business.

-Particularly useful for those businesses handling sensitive or proprietary data, dedicated clouds can be hosted either on-premise or off, and allow you to design and control even the smallest of details in your computing infrastructure.
-With a dedicated cloud, you call the shots, meaning your business gets exactly what it needs.
+Particularly useful for those businesses handling sensitive or proprietary data, private clouds can be hosted either on-premise or off, and allow you to design and control even the smallest of details in your computing infrastructure.
+With a private cloud, you call the shots, meaning your business gets exactly what it needs.

 Hybrid solutions are the one-two-punch of cloud computing.
 Essentially, a hybrid cloud is any computing environment that uses a combination of on-premise, private cloud software and arbiter-operated, public cloud services.